grandrea/xi-local-install/README.md

     sudo systemctl restart postgresql

+### configuration of the storage server
+Install samba

+	sudo apt-get install samba

+Create a folder for storage for all the xi data.
+Remeber it will get HUUUGE.

+	mkdir storage

+create a share in samba

+	sudo /etc/samba/smb.conf

+and add the section from example_smb.conf at the bottom of the file, editing the path and if you want change the name last 2 lines for users with access (by default is a group called rsmbusers that will need to be created).

+Create the user group in called "rsmbusers" like in the example smb.conf.

+	sudo addgroup rsmbusers

+and take note of the group id output (in my case 1001).

+Add the primary user on this compurter to this group

+	sudo usermod -a -G rsmbusers andrea

 ### configuration of the webserver
 You need apache (2.4.38 or later) , PHP (7.3 or later) and the php-pgsql module